oslabs-beta/Kafka-Nimbus/README.md

 ### About Kafka Nimbus

-Kafka Nimbus is an open source product whose goal is to provide developers a method in which they can easily host their Kafka cluster onto.
+Kafka Nimbus is an open source product whose goal is to provide developers a method in which they can easily host their Kafka cluster onto the cloud.
 The user-friendly GUI allows direct visibility and modification of data like topic partitions and consumer group information, which are typically not readily accessible through the AWS interface.

-For more information, visit our [website](https://kafka-nimbus.vercel.app/).
+For more information, visit our [website](https://kafka-nimbus.vercel.app/) and our [medium article](https://medium.com/@ijooyoon/kafkanimbus-a-simpler-way-to-deploy-your-kafka-clusters-dab567609651).
 <br />
 <br />